 As you go about your days this week, work and personal, running errands and making phone calls, find out a persons name and use it at least three times during your conversation.
 By the end of the week, you will have at least twelve interactions where you’ve learned and used someones first name!

-And join me on my private Facebook group called Actionable Entrepreneurs , where I share daily inspiration, lessons, thoughts of the day and let the community help you become an Actionable Entrepreneur!!
+Join my private FB group here to get my daily inspiration, lessons, thoughts of the day and let the community help you become an Actionable Entrepreneur!!